ivanvanderbyl/firecontrol/README.md

 > [!CAUTION]
 > This is not an official project endorsed by Escea.
 It is a reverse-engineered implementation of the wire protocol used by the Escea iOS app to communicate with the fireplace over the local network.
+>
 > It is controlling a fireplace, so use it at your own risk.
+If it burns your house down, it's not my fault.
+>
-> Absolutely no warranty is provided.
+> **Absolutely no warranty is provided.**

 ## Usage